-This is another in my series of posts about author-unfriendly contracts from reading/writing apps and platforms.
+This is another in my series of posts about author-unfriendly contracts from serialized fiction apps and platforms.
 (Previous installments: EMP Entertainment and A&D Entertainment, Fizzo (formerly Fictum), and NovelCat.)

 This time, GoodNovel (aka Singapore New Reading Technology PTE.
 Ltd.) is in my sights.
 Like the many similar platforms of this type, it hosts a wide range of genre content, and is aggressively recruiting writers to create long (sometimes extremely long) serialized online novels.